Floorp-Projects/Floorp/tools/profiler/docs/buffer.rst

   The main profiler machinery is installed in the parent process.
 It uses IPC to communicate to the child processes.
 The PProfiler is the actor which is used to communicate across processes to coordinate things.
 See `ProfilerParent.h`_.
-The ProfilerParent uses the DestroyReleasedChunksAtOrBefore meessage to control the overall chunk limit.
+The ProfilerParent uses the DestroyReleasedChunksAtOrBefore message to control the overall chunk limit.

 ProfilerChild